-Message from the California Department of Managed Health Care (DMHC) The DMHC is responsible for regulating health care service plans.
-If you have a Grievance against HPSJ, you should first telephone the plan at (209) 942-6320, or outside Stockton, toll-free at 1-800-932-PLAN (7526) and use HPSJ’s Grievance process before contacting the department.
-Utilizing this Grievance procedure does not prohibit any potential legal rights or remedies that may be available to you.
-If you need help with a Grievance involving an Emergency, a Grievance that has not been satisfactorily resolved by your plan, or a Grievance that has remained unresolved for more than 30 days, you may call the department for assistance.
+The California Department of Managed Health Care is responsible for regulating health care service plans.
+If you have a grievance against your health plan, you should first telephone your health plan at 1-209-942-6320 and use your health plan’s grievance process before contacting the department.
+Utilizing this grievance procedure does not prohibit any potential legal rights or remedies that may be available to you.
+If you need help with a grievance involving an emergency, a grievance that has not been satisfactorily resolved by your health plan, or a grievance that has remained unresolved for more than 30 days, you may call the department for assistance.
 You may also be eligible for an Independent Medical Review (IMR).
-If you are eligible for IMR, the IMR process will provide an impartial review of medical decisions made by a health plan related to the Medical Necessity of a proposed service or treatment, coverage decisions for treatments that are Experimental or Investigational in nature and payment disputes for Emergency or urgent medical services.
-The department also has a toll-free telephone number (1-888-HMO-2219) and a TDD line (1-877-688-9891) for the hearing and speech impaired.
-The department’s Internet website (http://www.hmohelp.ca.gov) has complaint forms, IMR application forms and instructions online.
+If you are eligible for IMR, the IMR process will provide an impartial review of medical decisions made by a health plan related to the medical necessity of a proposed service or treatment, coverage decisions for treatments that are experimental or investigational in nature and payment disputes for emergency or urgent medical services.
+The department also has a toll-free telephone number (1-888-466-2219) and a TDD line (1-877-688-9891) for the hearing and speech impaired.
+The department’s Internet website http://www.dmhc.ca.gov has complaint forms, IMR application forms and instructions online.

 The best way to take care of a problem is to talk to your doctor.
 If you are not happy with the health services you received, you can file a complaint or “grievance.”
 It is your right to file a complaint or grievance.
 You will not be discriminated against or lose your benefits.